lapalisse/FlexTimer/README.md

 - meant for Arduino (but works fine with Unix too: you need to recompile)
 - some control over alignment of tasks (you can desynchronize tasks)
 - some control over modification of timers
-- monothread-oriented: not suitable for multi-threading
+- monothread-oriented: everything has to be made from one thread (but you can use other threads to do heavy calculation for example)

 Limitation:
-- biggest delay is theoretically limited to 2^31-1, but this is a dangerous limit: miss one ms and it is broken: we use the value (2^31-1)/3
+- biggest delay is theoretically limited to 2^31-1, but this is a dangerous limit: miss one ms and it is broken: that's why we use the value (2^31-1)/3

 Ideas to improve it:
 - Making it simpler to choose a granularity (say: I want 1 unit = 15ms, with as long as is possible values)